So you’re ready for a New Year Money Challenge?! AWESOME! It can be incredibly motivating to focus on new year goals at the beginning of the year.

 Scour flea markets, thrift shops, yard sales, etc to buy items at a lost cost and resell them at a higher price.
 We had a lot of success buying books on the cheap and selling them for a profit on Amazon!
 But remember not to take on additional debt if you’re still paying off what you owe (eg: don’t go flip houses just yet).

-Clean out your old books, toys, DVDs, shoes, clothes, home décor and list them for sale.
+Clean out your old books, toys, DVDs, shoes, clothes, and home décor and list them for sale.

 If you have paid off your debt, it’s time to invest!
 Consider a Roth IRA.
 Unlike your 401K, a Roth IRA is a self-funded retirement account that you contribute to with after-tax dollars.
 Your Roth funds can be invested in risky, moderate, or safe investments depending on your goals and risk tolerance.
 Taxes on all earnings are tax-deferred.
-Currently, you can invest up to $6000 per year ($7000 if your over 50) per Roth IRA.
+Currently, you can invest up to $6000 per year ($7000 if you’re over 50 years of age) per Roth IRA.
 And opening a Roth IRA online is easier than ever before.
 We always recommend American Funds or Vanguard to our friends and family.

 Put a hold on enhancers such as perfume, specialty toiletries, trendy clothes, décor, vacations, etc. If you’re truly in need of these things, opt for a cheaper or free alternative!